 “Retailers are often the front line of relief for those in need.
 Whether it’s providing water, fuel, shelter, or life-saving medicine, retailers do everything they can to help their associates, customers and the communities they serve rise up after the storm."

-- Senior Executive Vice President, Retail Operations and Innovation
+- Senior Executive Vice President, Retail Operations

 - Washington, DC